Skip to Content

 RouteDescription

-/convertRoutes to /convert/use when saved configs exist, /convert/new otherwise
+/convertBootstrap route that resolves to /convert/use when saved configs exist, or /convert/new otherwise

-/convert/newSequential create wizard: source selection, inspect, draft, spec editing, preview.
-Breadcrumb stepper navigation
+/convert/newSequential create wizard: source selection, inspect, draft, spec editing, preview, save config

-/convert/useSaved config flow with dropdown selection, config details, and run action
+/convert/useSaved config flow with dropdown selection, config details, run action, and post-submission status polling

-/jobs/[jobId]Job detail with links to related assets and outputs
+/jobs/:jobIdJob detail with links to related assets and conversion context

-/outputs/[outputId]Output detail with source links, file/content links, action history, and metadata refresh
+/outputs/:outputIdOutput detail with source links, file/content links, and artifact metadata

 Root Redirect